lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 shines.
 It is an extremely powerful mechanism to collaborate and track external contribution to a repository.

-As use `LaurentGatto`, I can choose to **folk** `lgatto`'s `pancakes` repository (or any publicly available repository for the matter) by clicking on the `Fork` button in the top right corner.
-Forking is going to create an exact copy of the repository, including all the commit history (but not the issues) into my own account, while keeping a public record of where it comes from.
+As user `LaurentGatto`, I can choose to **fork** `lgatto`'s `pancakes` repository (or any publicly available repository for the matter) by clicking on the `Fork` button in the top right corner.
+Forking is going to create an exact copy of the repository, including all the commit history (but not the issues) into the new account, while keeping a public record of where it comes from.

 ![GitHub help](/images/14-github-intro-fork.png)